Australia Gross Domestic Product: Real

 1960 - 2020 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Fixed Capital Formation data was reported at 338.114 USD bn in 2020.
 This records a decrease from the previous number of 347.838 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Gross Fixed Capital Formation data is updated yearly, averaging 114.724 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Gross Fixed Capital Formation data is updated yearly, averaging 114.724 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 369.435 USD bn in 2013 and a record low of 32.484 USD bn in 1960.
 AU: GDP: 2010 Price: USD: Gross Fixed Capital Formation data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Gross fixed capital formation (formerly gross domestic fixed investment) includes land improvements (fences, ditches, drains, and so on); plant, machinery, and equipment purchases; and the construction of roads, railways, and the like, including schools, offices, hospitals, private residential dwellings, and commercial and industrial buildings.
 According to the 1993 SNA, net acquisitions of valuables are also considered capital formation.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range